Archduke Franz Ferdinand of Austria: Marriage and family

 In 1894, Franz Ferdinand met Countess Sophie Chotek, a lady-in-waiting to Archduchess Isabella, wife of Archduke Friedrich, Duke of Teschen.
 Franz began to visit Archduke Friedrich's villa in Pressburg (now Bratislava), and in turn Sophie wrote to Franz Ferdinand during his convalescence from tuberculosis on the island of Lošinj in the Adriatic.
-They kept their relationship a secret, until it was discovered by Isabella herself.
+They kept their relationship a secret, until it was discovered by Isabella.

 To be eligible to marry a member of the imperial House of Habsburg, one had to be a member of one of the reigning or formerly reigning dynasties of Europe.
 The Choteks were not one of these families.
 Deeply in love, Franz Ferdinand refused to consider marrying anyone else.
-Finally, in 1899, Emperor Franz Joseph agreed to permit Franz Ferdinand to marry Sophie, on the condition that the marriage would be morganatic and that their descendants would not have succession rights to the throne.
-Sophie would not share her husband's rank, title, precedence, or privileges; as such, she would not normally appear in public beside him.
+Finally, in 1899, Emperor Franz Joseph agreed to permit Franz Ferdinand to marry Sophie, provided that the marriage would be morganatic and that their descendants would not have succession rights to the throne.
+Sophie would not share her husband's rank, title, precedence, or privileges, nor would she normally appear in public beside him.
 She would not be allowed to ride in the royal carriage or sit in the royal box in theaters.